rerun-io/rerun/design/space_views.md

 ## Properties of a Space View
 All properties are saved as part of the blueprint.

-Immutable:
+Changing discards Space View State:
 * Space View Class
 * root entity path

-Mutable:
+Freely mutable:
 * name
 * positioning within layout
 * class specific properties
 * Data Blueprint

-## Role of the root entity path
+## Root entity path
 * root of the transform hierarchy (if any is used)
 * may govern heuristics
-* available at various stages of scene build-up (see below)
+* available at various stages of ui drawing & system execution build-up (see below)

+## Space View State
+In addition to blueprint stored data, a space view has a class specific `SpaceViewState` which stored ephemeral state that is not persisted as part of the blueprint.
+This is typically used for animation/transition state.

+⚠️ As of writing, we're using this also for state that *should* be be persisted and needs to be moved to blueprint components.

 ## Space View Class
 Each Space View refers to an immutable Space View Class, implemented by `SpaceViewClass`.